In this episode we talk to Reza Izad & Jake Greene, Co-Authors of Create Great Videos.

-Guys, as we were talking offline, we were talking about this idea of a lot of B2B brands, they take more of an approach to video where they think man, we have to have a home run where you guys kind of come at it a little bit differently.
+Guys, as we were talking offline, we were talking about this idea of a lot of B2B brands, they take more of an approach to the video where they think man, we have to have a home run where you guys kind of come at it a little bit differently.
 You spoke to it a bit, the idea of repetition.
 Reza you spoke to just how much of a requirement that is to really win here.

 Are there particular frameworks that these creators that you guys have been talking to and interviewing for the book, what’s the unlock to being able to create quality content but being able to do it on a repeatable basis?

-I think there’s two questions; one is home runs versus sort of hitting singles.
+I think there are two questions; one is home runs versus sort of hitting singles.
 On the home runs versus singles, here’s the reality.
 I’m going to put it in the context of Netflix, which is not a platform we’re talking about.
 For them to retain consumer interests, they’ve got to produce 700 different, original pieces of content.
 I’m talking series, which may have 12 or more or movies.

 Then they’re acquiring God knows how much stuff behind it, which means content feeds right, Netflix, YouTube, Instagram, Facebook are just jam-packed with stuff.
 By nature in order to be competitive in those environments, you’ve got to have a content schedule and calendar that’s not home-run based but is literally stringing together a bunch of singles and walks and so on.
 When you get to the end of the game, you’ve won.

 What everyone of these companies does have to do is you have to resource the people in order to make that stuff happen, whether that’s … there’s a name for it now, it’s a predator.
-It’s a producer, director and editor and they put it all together.
-Whether you need to hire a predator and give them a content cadence of a couple times a week to just get your communication machine going or more elaborate sort of infrastructure that comes as you start to reach some degree of scale.
-It’s not that expensive to sort of get in and really, at this point if you’re not in this game, the question is what game are you in?
+It’s a producer, director, and editor and they put it all together.
+Whether you need to hire a predator and give them a content cadence of a couple of times a week to just get your communication machine going or more elaborate sort of infrastructure that comes as you start to reach some degree of the scale.
+It’s not that expensive to sort of getting in and really, at this point if you’re not in this game, the question is what game are you in?

 To that point, it’s really a make it til you make it world.
-You have to just keep … there’s nothing that beats experience for sort of helping you find the voices in organization or as an individual.
+You have to just keep … there’s nothing that beats experience for the sort of helping you find the voices in an organization or as an individual.
 We’ve got a story in this book about a guy who started making videos after he retired as an engineer in Corvallis, Oregon.
 He now evolved to the point where he’s getting 10 million hits a day in China doing some big, completely unrelated, but video-centric.